Support, Resources and ReportingClick to Open

 When a victim tells a responsible employee about an incident of sexual violence, the victim has the right to expect the University to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.

-A responsible employee must report to the Title IX Coordinator or other Deputies, all relevant details about the alleged sexual misconduct shared by the victim and that the University will need to determine what happened – including the names of the victim and alleged perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
+A responsible employee must report to the Title IX Coordinator or other Deputies, all relevant details about the alleged sexual misconduct shared by the victim and that the University will need to determine what happened – including the names of the victim and alleged offender(s), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.

 To the extent possible, information reported to a responsible employee will be shared only with people responsible for handling the University’s response to the report.
 A responsible employee should not share information with law enforcement without the victim’s consent or unless the victim has also reported the incident to law enforcement.